mozsocia/django_ex/readme.md

-## THis is all files From my first django practicise
+## this the way of using all apps in a app folder